 A growing number of governments around the world are considering whether to grant legal recognition to same-sex marriages.
 So far, 30 countries and territories have enacted national laws allowing gays and lesbians to marry, mostly in Europe and the Americas.
 In Mexico, some jurisdictions allow same-sex couples to wed, while others do not.
 Below is […]

-As of 2019, public support for legal abortion remains as high as it has been in two decades of polling.
-Currently, 61% say abortion should be legal in all or most cases, while 38% say it should be illegal in all or most cases.
-Though abortion is a divisive issue, more than half of U.S. […]
+[chapter title=”Views on abortion, 1995-2019″] As of 2019, public support for legal abortion remains as high as it has been in two decades of polling.
+Currently, 61% say abortion should be legal in all or most cases, while 38% say it should be illegal in all or most cases. [chapter title=”Views on abortion, 2019: A […]

 In Pew Research Center polling in 2001, Americans opposed same-sex marriage by a margin of 57% to 35%.
 Since then, support for same-sex marriage has steadily grown.

 On March 25, the Supreme Court will hear arguments in two cases challenging regulations arising from the Affordable Care Act.
 Both cases involve for-profit businesses whose owners object - for religious reasons - to free coverage of contraceptive services in their employees’ health insurance plans.

 The U.S. Supreme Court will revisit the issue of legislative prayer when it hears oral arguments on Nov.
 6 in Town of Greece v.
 Galloway, a case involving a challenge to a municipality’s practice of beginning each town board meeting with an invocation.